kalmontee/backer/README.md

 Customers can buy products.

-Manager can check products for sale, quantity of stock, add to the inventory, and create new products.
+Manager has the option to check products for sale, quantity of stock, add to the inventory, create new products and delete products.

 ## Technologies